| ULUGAN BAY, Philippines

 The drills are a rehearsal of a mutual defense plan by the two allies to repel any aggression in the Philippines.

-Hundreds of kilometers to the north, a Philippine coast guard ship patrols near Scarborough Shoal, a group of half-submerged rock formations 124 nautical miles west of the main Luzon island, where Chinese fishermen were accosted by Philippine officials three weeks ago, sparking the latest conflict between the two countries.
+Hundreds of miles to the north, a Philippine coast guard ship patrols near disputed Scarborough Shoal, a group of half-submerged rock formations 124 nautical miles west of the Philippines' main Luzon island.